rxmr999/skills-github-pages/index.md

 - They should be consumed.
 Drinking outside is best.

-- Beers like this are made to share, so come sit outside and sip some beers.
+- Beers like this are made to share, so come sit outside and sample some strong beers.

 - Feel free to bring any of your own.
 Or don't.